-We talked to Jeremy Cox, Co-Founder and CEO of AmazingCo, a company that helps you discover what’s on offer near you, whether that will be a special night with your partner or some time together as a family.
-This is what he said:
+Jeremy Cox, Co-Founder and CEO of AmazingCo tells us how the company helps people discover what’s on offer near them, such as a special night with their partner or some time together as a family.

 First of all, how are you and your family doing in these COVID-19 times?

 Jeremy Cox: We’re doing very well, thank you.
 We welcomed our second child in October and are thankful that our home city, Melbourne, is out of the heavy restrictions.

 Tell us about you, your career, how you founded AmazingCo.